ros2/rosidl_typesupport/rosidl_typesupport_cpp/QUALITY_DECLARATION.md

 ### Performance [4.iv]

-`rosidl_typesupport_cpp` follows the recommendations for performance testing of C code in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#performance), and opts to do performance analysis on each release rather than each change.
+`rosidl_typesupport_cpp` follows the recommendations for performance testing of C/C++ code in the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#performance), and opts to do performance analysis on each release rather than each change.

 Package level and system level benchmarks that cover features of `rosidl_typesupport_cpp` can be found at:
 * [Benchmarks](http://build.ros2.org/view/Rci/job/Rci__benchmark_ubuntu_focal_amd64/BenchmarkTable/)